phajy/Sesto2024/presentation/ajy-sesto-2024.typ

   == Results

   - We can build on the work of, e.g., Tripathi et al. (2019, 2021), Abdikamalov et al. (2020), Jiang et al. (2022)
+  - Can have thick disc, self-consistently illuminated, with any spacetime
+  - Will extend to arbitrary corona geometry

   // would be nice to show some confidence contours of two deformation parameters :)
   // could note that a major constraint here is the isco which is deformation parameter dependent too